Other / mixed grade configuration · Oklahoma City, OK

 How many students attend Windsor Hills Es?

 Windsor Hills Es has 720 students enrolled.
-It is a other school in Oklahoma City, OK.
+It is a public school in Oklahoma City, OK.

 What is the student-teacher ratio at Windsor Hills Es?